Midhurst Railways: The Mid-Sussex Railway from Horsham

 The London, Brighton and South Coast Railway constructed a branch line from Three Bridges to Horsham, opening it on 14 February 1848.
 The tract of land south-west of Horsham was largely agricultural, with no large settlements.
 The population of Petworth in 1851 was 2,439 and Midhurst had 1,481 inhabitants.

 Despite the unpromising potential railway business, the LBSCR encouraged the formation of a nominally independent company to build a line from Horsham to Petworth.
-The Mid-Sussex Railway was promoted, and obtained its authorising Act of Parliament on 10 August 1857.
+The Mid-Sussex Railway was promoted, and obtained its authorising act of Parliament, the Mid Sussex Railway Act 1857 (20 & 21 Vict. c. cxxxiii) on 10 August 1857.
 The line ran through Billingshurst and Pulborough.
 From there on to Petworth, the line was designed to remain on the south of the River Rother to minimise river crossings, with the result that the Petworth station was about 1 1/2 miles from the settlement itself, at a place known as Coultershaw Mill, a distance of 17 1/2 miles from Horsham.
 The LBSCR's Horsham station had been built as a terminus, and it was unsuitable for a continuation to Petworth, so a new and larger passenger station was built nearby by the LBSCR.
 Already at this stage, the idea of extending the line to Littlehampton was taking shape; this would run from a junction south of Pulborough, and the section from Horsham to that point was already referred to as the main line, and from there to Petworth as "the Coultershaw branch".

 A ceremonial opening of the line took place on 10 August 1859, and full public operation started on 13 August 1859.
 The train service consisted of five passenger trains each way daily from Three Bridges.

-The Mid-Sussex Railway was leased by the LBSCR and operated by it, and the Company was taken over by the LBSCR by Act of 29 July 1864.
+The Mid-Sussex Railway was leased by the LBSCR and operated by it, and the company was taken over by the LBSCR by the London, Brighton and South Coast Railway (Additional Powers) Act 1864 (27 & 28 Vict. c. cccxiv) of 29 July 1864.